ItzShubhamDev/3dprinter/JOURNAL.md

 ### Day 6 (3 August)

-**Log 1** - Added missing top joints for threaded rods to mount it to Aluminium profiles.
+**Log 1** - The top part of the Threaded rods appeared to be flowing, so to fix that created a 3D model for threaded rod joint and a 3D printed part to screw it onto the the Aluminium profiles.

 <img width="1031" height="637" alt="image" src="https://github.com/user-attachments/assets/fc598405-0e91-4d9f-8fd9-8fb67c557ac2" />